ezrapierce000/bela-iree-runtime/README.md

 - Choice of backend: cpu,gpu,vmvx?
 - Choice of implementation: simple_embedding, ...?
-- Features: dynamic shapes? statefulness?
+- Features: dynamic shapes? statefulness? considerations for sensor/actuator I/O?
 - Microkernels?
 How to 1: identify slow microkernels 2: implement new ones(How much work is this?)

 ## Perf analysis